nnset/iot-cloud-connector/README.md

 }
 ```

-On Listen method these two channels are important:
+On Start method these two channels are important:

 | Name | Description |
 | ------------- | ------------- |